lamentoeldi/fluxd/README.md

 # Flux

 Fluxd is a lightweight task scheduler daemon inspired by Airflow.
-It manages and executes tasks, supports dependencies between tasks (DAG), ensures fault-tolerance, and logs task execution.
+It manages and executes tasks, supports dependencies between tasks, ensures fault-tolerance, and logs task execution.

 ---